RyuShizen/CryptoAppIndex/README.md

 ## License

-CryptoAppIndex is distributed under the MIT License.
+CryptoAppIndex is distributed under the GNU General Public License v3.0.
 For more information, see the `LICENSE` file in the project repository.